japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-SymmetricHashJoinStateManager.md

 allStateStoreNames(joinSides: JoinSide*): Seq[String]
 ----

-`allStateStoreNames` simply returns the <<getStateStoreName, names of the state stores>> for all possible combinations of the given `JoinSides` and the two possible store types (e.g. <<spark-sql-streaming-StateStoreHandler.adoc#KeyToNumValuesType, keyToNumValues>> and <<spark-sql-streaming-StateStoreHandler.adoc#KeyWithIndexToValueType, keyWithIndexToValue>>).
+`allStateStoreNames` simply returns the <<getStateStoreName, names of the state stores>> for all possible combinations of the given `JoinSides` and the two possible store types (e.g. <<spark-sql-streaming-StateStoreHandler.md#KeyToNumValuesType, keyToNumValues>> and <<spark-sql-streaming-StateStoreHandler.md#KeyWithIndexToValueType, keyWithIndexToValue>>).

-NOTE: `allStateStoreNames` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#doExecute, execute and generate the runtime representation>> (as a `RDD[InternalRow]`).
+NOTE: `allStateStoreNames` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#doExecute, execute and generate the runtime representation>> (as a `RDD[InternalRow]`).

 === [[getStateStoreName]] `getStateStoreName` Object Method